NawfelBgh/nawfelbgh.github.io/src/pages/blog/web-frontend-performance/_content.md

         height="700"
     />
     <figcaption>
        <a href="#figure-run-code-on-the-server">Keeping large code on the server:</a> In this example, the script <code>a-lot-of-code.js</code> is kept in the server and never transferred to the client.
-Each time the user triggers events needing this script, the client has to send a request to the server which runs <code>a-lot-of-code.js</code> and sends results.
-Each time, the scripts inputs and output are sent through the network.
+Each time the user triggers events needing this script, the client sends a request to the server which runs <code>a-lot-of-code.js</code> and sends results.
+Each time, the script's inputs and output are serialized and sent through the network.
     </figcaption>
 </figure>

-Offloading code to the server can also negatively impact developer experience (DX), as it can require tedious tasks such as creating API routes, modifying client code to call them, and managing serialization of inputs and outputs.
+Offloading code to the server can negatively impact developer experience (DX), as it can require creating API routes, modifying client code to call them, and managing serialization of inputs and outputs.
 However, this is not always an issue:

 - If the offloaded code is executed during page loading, the server can run it without needing API routes.
 We will explore this further in the section on [server-side rendering](#server-side-rendering).
 - If the offloaded code generates HTML fragments that require little to no processing on the client side, as with frameworks like [Hotwire](https://hotwired.dev/), [HTMX](https://htmx.org/) and [Unpoly](https://unpoly.com/), then developers can load these fragments without writing client-side JavaScript.

-Some frameworks improve the DX of making API requests:
+Some frameworks also improve the DX of making API requests:

-- [tRPC](https://trpc.io/) offers a simple API for creating both server and client sides of API routes, resulting in well-typed and readable code.
+- [tRPC](https://trpc.io/) offers a simple API for creating both the server and client sides of API routes, resulting in well-typed and well-structured code.
 - [Next.js](https://nextjs.org/docs/app/api-reference/directives/use-server) and [SolidStart](https://docs.solidjs.com/solid-start/reference/server/use-server#use-server) provide server functions: developers can mark modules or individual functions as server-side only and call them from client code like regular asynchronous functions.
-The framework transparently splits the code into server-side and client-side parts, creates API routes, and transforms the client code to communicate with the server through these APIs.
+The framework transparently splits the code into server-side and client-side parts, generates API routes, and transforms the client code to communicate with the server through these routes.

 ##### Server-side rendering

-In this section, alse generally in web frameworks circules, the word _rendering_ refers to the transformation of data from a structured format (like JSON) into HTML that is displayed to the user.
-This is not not be confused by the rendering performed by [browser engines](https://en.wikipedia.org/wiki/Browser_engine).
+In this section, alse generally in web frameworks circules, the word _rendering_ refers to the transformation of data from a structured format (like JSON) into the HTML that is displayed to the user.
+This is not not be confused by the rendering to the screen which is performed by [browser engines](https://en.wikipedia.org/wiki/Browser_engine).

 Rendering can be done on the client, on the server, or on both:

 - Client-side rendering (CSR) requires the client to load the code that renders the raw data into HTML.
 - Server-side rendering (SSR) in its pure form, in contrast, requires no rendering code to be shipped to the client, thus reducing client-side code size.
   - SSR can provide better initial page-load time compared to CSR when the page can be rendered in the server and received by the client before the client has the time to download the page's JavaScript code.
-  - Client side code quality can suffer with pure SSR frameworks: Sometimes, a declarative templating language is used on the server to render data to HTML, while some imperative client side code is written to make the server-generated HTML interactive.
+  - Client side code quality can suffer with pure SSR frameworks: Typically, a declarative templating language is used on the server to render data to HTML, while some imperative client side code is written to make the server-generated HTML interactive.

 Hybrid approaches also exist:

 An application can render some parts of the page on the server and other parts on the client.
-For example: Non-interactive page sections can be rendered on the server while dynamics sections can be rendered on the client.
+For example: Non-interactive page sections can be rendered on the server while interactive sections can be rendered on the client.
 This approach can lead to better code quality compared to doing pure SSR with imperative JavaScript for interactivity, as both SSR and CSR code can be written in a declarative style.

-Many modern JavaScript frameworks are hybrids that do both SSR and CSR: The page is rendered a first time on the server, and then rerendered again on the client when the user interacts with the page (and sometimes also on page load).
+Many modern JavaScript frameworks implement a more elaborate hybrid approach to rendering mixing SSR and CSR: The page is rendered a first time on the server.
+Then it is made interactive on the client by a process called [hydration](<https://en.wikipedia.org/wiki/Hydration_(web_development)>) which attaches event handlers to the server-rendered HTML.
+The page is rerendered again on the client when the user interacts with it.
 These frameworks have some nice properties for users and developers:

 - Thanks to rendering on the server, the page may load earlier than it would with pure CSR, if the the client receives it before it gets the chance to load the page's code.
 - Developers can write a single codebase in a declarative style that works on both the server and the client.

-As these modern frameworks do both SSR and CSR, using them has a cost:
+As such frameworks do both SSR and CSR, using them has a cost:

 - Unlike with pure SSR approaches, the client has to download rendering code.
-- The framework's code size is increased (compared to a pure CSR version) in order to support [hydration](<https://en.wikipedia.org/wiki/Hydration_(web_development)>): The process by which components rendered on the server are made interactive on the client.
+- The framework's code size is increased (compared to a pure CSR version) in order to support hydration.
 - These frameworks also face what [Ryan Carniato](https://x.com/RyanCarniato) (the creator of SolidJS) calls [the double data problem](https://dev.to/this-is-learning/why-efficient-hydration-in-javascript-frameworks-is-so-challenging-1ca3): The server has to send data in two formats to the client.
 Once in HTML format to optimize page-load time, and a second time in JSON format serving as input and state initialization for client-side code.
-- Finally, HTML templates that are reused multiple times on the same page are sent repeatedly in HTML, in addition to being sent again in CSR code.
-In contrast, with pure CSR, they are sent only once.
+- Finally, like with pure SSR, HTML templates that are reused multiple times on the same page are included multiple times in the rendered HTML.
+But in addition to that, the templates are also sent in the CSR code.

 <figure id="figure-pure-ssr">
     <img width="1050" height="650" alt="Pure SSR" src="/blog/web-frontend-performance/pure-ssr.svg" />